LTU-RAI/voxblox/README.md

 ![voxblox_small](https://cloud.githubusercontent.com/assets/5616392/15180357/536a8776-1781-11e6-8c1d-f2dfa34b1408.gif)

+# Migration to ROS2

+[@aakapatel : ESDF AND TSDF SERVERS HAVE BEEN MIGRATED TO ROS2.
+Tested on basement dataset.]

+Voxblox has been partly migrated to ROS2 in the `ros2` git branch.
+The migrated code was tested on Ubuntu 22.04 with ROS2 humble.
+A Dockerfile is also available for getting started quickly.

+The code of the following Voxblox executables and their dependencies have been migrated to ROS2:

+- [x] tsdf_server_node
+- [x] esdf_server_node
+- [x] visualize_tsdf
+- [ ] intensity_server_node
+- [ ] voxblox_eval

+The following work still needs to be completed:

+- [ ] Migrate remaining executables to ROS2
+- [ ] Migrate tests to ROS2
+- [ ] Update documentation for ROS2

 Voxblox is a volumetric mapping library based mainly on Truncated Signed Distance Fields (TSDFs).
 It varies from other SDF libraries in the following ways:
  * CPU-only, can be run single-threaded or multi-threaded for some integrators
  * Support for multiple different layer types (containing different types of voxels)